dimitri-nicolo/calico/_includes/content/ctl-binary-install.md

 ## Install {{include.cli}} as a binary on a single host

-1. Log into the host, open a terminal prompt, and navigate to the location where you want to install the binary.
+1. Log in to the host, open a terminal prompt, and navigate to the location where you want to install the binary.

    > **Tip**: Consider navigating to a location that's in your `PATH`.
 For example,